OxfordRSE/OpenBES-py/src/openbes/README.md

 This README is a place to keep development notes and tips.

+NOTE: This is not necessarily a reflection of how the Python code works.
+  It is primarily a documentation of how the original Excel BES tool works,

 ## Excel sheet useful bookmarks

 - Target output values: 4_XL-BES_tool!R243:R248